How do I add a moderated assignment to be graded by multiple reviewers?

 In the Select Grader menu , select the name of the moderator, or the grader who determines the final grade.
 The Select Grader menu displays the names of course graders who have been given permission to determine the final grade.
 This permission is assigned to one or more roles at the account level.
 If you have permission, you can select your own name as the final grader.

-If you want the final grader to view the names of the grader who graded each submission, select the Final grader can view other grader names checkbox.
+To allow the final grader to view other graders' names, click the Final grader can view other grader names checkbox .
 This option is selected by default.

 If you want to notify users about any future assignment changes, click the Notify users that this content has changed checkbox .
 Click the Save button .